 Novak Djokovic reaches first final of ATP Tour season at Serbia Open and will play Andrey Rublev

-Novak Djokovic to face Andrey Rublev in the final of the Serbia Open; world No 1 looking to add to his victories in the event in 2009 and 2011; Djokovic defeats Karen Khachanov in the semi-finals, while Rublev overcomes Fabio Fognini
+Novak Djokovic to face Andrey Rublev in the final of the Serbia Open; world No 1 looking to add to his victories in the event in 2009 and 2011; Iga Swiatek into final of Porsche Tennis Grand Prix in Stuttgart after 22nd consecutive victory

 Novak Djokovic has reached his first final of the 2022 ATP Tour season with the world No 1 to face Andrey Rublev in Sunday's title match at the Serbia Open.